mekhaelt/Vocadian/README.md

 ## 🎛️ Feature Extraction

-Each one second segment is analyzed using the following features to identify the presence of voice:
+Some features are extracted from the raw audio to preserve the natural structure of the signal, while others are computed after applying a fourth-order Butterworth bandpass filter to mimic the human speech range (300 to 1500 Hz).

 **Total Spectral Energy**
 Captures the overall power of the signal.
 Human speech generally carries more energy than ambient noise.